gonzalezben81/aws-cloud-templates/docs/cost-analysis-reports/cost-analysis-shell-scripts/cost-analysis-reports.md

 ---
-title: AWS Cost Analysis Reports
+title: AWS Cost Analysis Reports - Usage Type
 parent: Cost Analysis Reports
 nav_order: 1
 layout: default
 ---

-### AWS VPC Templates
+### AWS Cost Analysis Scripts

+The following shell script allows you to retrieve unblended costs of the AWS accounts in your AWS Org.
+This allows you to see the costs of each AWS account and gives a breakdown of the usage type e.g. (Nat Gateway Hours, LoadBalancers, DataTransfer Out).
+This saves the cost data to a csv file and allows you to easily filter the data to find costs easily.

 Cost Analysis Shell Script: